Wasserstein Robust Performative Prediction via Lagrangian Relaxation: Suboptimality guarantee

 \begin{remark} Theorem~\ref{theorem:suboptimality} analyzes the equilibrium properties through $\|\theta_o - \theta_s\|$, which is an irreducible approximation gap inherent to decision-dependent problems.
-It quantifies the 'myopia' of iterative methods that optimize based on current observations without anticipating future distributional shifts.
-This gap is an intrinsic property of the system's feedback loop, independent of the chosen optimizer.
-While Theorems~\ref{theo:risk minimization} and \ref{theo:gradient descent} analyze the convergence error under the smoothness condition, which is transient dynamics of the algorithms. \end{remark}
+It arises from the myopia of iterative methods that optimize based on current observations without anticipating future distributional shifts.
+This gap is an intrinsic property that is independent of the chosen algorithm. \end{remark}